Michel by Michel Richard (Closed)

 Starters $10 to $22, entrées $27 to $39.

-Open Monday through Saturday for lunch and dinner, Sunday for brunch.
+Open Tuesday through Saturday for breakfast and dinner, Sunday and Monday for breakfast.
 Expensive.